Installing a TeX System

 - Run the downloaded file.
 Leave any settings at default.

-- Go to Options → Configure Texmaker.
+- Go to Options --> Configure Texmaker.
 Look for the box “Ghostscript” near the bottom-left.
-The path can be wrong in up to three ways:
+Change this to work with the Ghostscript included with Miktex:

-- Go to Options → Configure Texmaker.
+- Go to Options --> Configure Texmaker.
 Look for the box “DVI Viewer” on the right.
-The path can be wrong in up to two ways:
+The path may be wrong, and including the full path is not necessary since the Miktex binaries folder is in the User or System path:

 Apple macOS

-MacTeX uses the TeX Live distribution and includes the TeXShop editor.
+MacTeX uses the TeX Live distribution and includes the TeXShop editor (as well as other utilities).

-- Go to https://tug.org/mactex/, click on the link “MacTeX Download”, then on the link "MacTeX.pkg" to begin the download.
+- Go to < tug.org/mactex/ >, click on the link “MacTeX Download”, then on the link "MacTeX.pkg" to begin the download.

 - Double-click the downloaded MacTeX.pkg file.
 Proceed through the installation screens.
 When the installation is complete, there will be a subfolder called TeX in your Applications folder.

-- From the Finder's Go menu choose Applications, then open the TeX folder, then open “TeX Live Utility”.
+- Go to the new TeX folder in /Applications, then open “TeX Live Utility”.

 - If prompted, enable security validation of packages.